gardener/gardener-extension-registry-cache/docs/usage/registry-mirror/configuration.md

 The `providerConfig.mirror[].hosts[].capabilities` field represents the operations a host is capable of performing.
 This also represents the set of operations for which the mirror host may be trusted to perform.
 Defaults to `["pull"]`.
 The supported values are `pull` and `resolve`.
 See the [capabilities field documentation](https://github.com/containerd/containerd/blob/v1.7.0/docs/hosts.md#capabilities-field) for more information on which operations are considered trusted ones against public/private mirrors.

+The `providerConfig.mirror[].hosts[].caBundle` field sets an optional CABundle for the mirror.

+The `providerConfig.mirror[].provisionRelevant` field represents if the mirror is needed for provisioning a node (for example contains the `gardener-node-agent`).
+If this is set to true the mirror will be additionally added with the provision `operatingsystemconfig` to have the mirror available before the `gardener-node-agent` is running.
+After startup the `gardener-node-agent` will adopt the mirror and reconcile the mirror as usual.